 This pane clears float!

-Professor Doyle St.John has received a grant from the Scholarly Activity Improvement Fund to complete work on a device that automatically characterizes optical lenses.
+Professor Doyle St.John has completed work on a device called the "f-cube" (shown below) that automatically characterizes optical lenses.

 This pane clears float!